Call (888) 883-2483

 If you are unsure about how to effectively compile evidence that will make a strong case to the VA that your claim should be approved, make sure to talk to your attorney.
 An experienced legal professional can help you determine what the VA needs in order to approve your claim and get you the compensation you deserve.
 This compensation can be anything from healthcare to help with health problems or other health issues.

 Veterans Law Attorneys

-Berry Law Firm was founded by a Vietnam Veteran and currently features attorneys from all 4 branches of the military.
-We understand what is needed for the VA to grant service connection and we know how to help you get your claim approved.
+Berry Law Firm was founded by a Vietnam Veteran and currently features attorneys from all four branches (Air Force, Navy, Army and Marine Corps.) of the military.
+We understand what is needed for the VA to grant service connection, and we know how to help you get your claim approved.
 If you have been denied disability benefits from the VA or received a rating that was too low, please contact our skilled Veterans disability attorneys today to schedule a free case evaluation.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.